Hihō: Ojō-sama-kei Teihen Dungeon Haishin-sha: Reception

 The series ranked 3rd in the Paperback category at the 2024 Tsugi ni Kuru Light Novel Awards.
 It ranked 16th in the Paperback category at the 2025 edition of Kono Light Novel ga Sugoi!.

 In a November 2023 review for Real Sound, reviewer Masamitsu Hosoya praised the first volume, finding Karin's character interesting.

+The manga adaptation was nominated for the twelfth Next Manga Award in 2026 in the web category.